O-NS23/Data-Analysis-Basics/README.md

 * **DataAnalysis1.ipynb** → Main Jupyter Notebook
 * **README.md** → Project explanation
+* **raw_dataset.csv** → Practice dataset used for this project.
+It is a very simple and beginner-friendly dataset, easy to understand and perfect for learning data analysis basics.

 ---

 ## 📌 What is done in the Notebook?